UNC-Libraries/SCTS-Documentation/Style Guide.md

 The remainder of this section will focus on two core descriptive elements of our department’s conscious description and editing practices in relation to the abstract.
 The first highlights our focus to de-center whiteness in our abstract description by identifying and characterizing individuals and groups, while the second discusses our recommendations and examples for reframing the abstract narrative away from a white and male centered narrative and towards a more inclusive description that gives voice and visibility to those documented in the collections at UNC.

-### Identifying and characterizing: De-centering whiteness
+### Identifying and characterizing: De-centering Whiteness

 In the past, Special Collections Technical Services archivists included a substantial amount of biographical information on the creator or collector at the beginning of the abstract.
 This legacy description often valorized the creators and collectors and hid the voices and stories of those documented in the collection, including the names of enslaved individuals and families.
 In current practice, the creators and collectors are briefly identified with full names, life dates or operational dates, racial or ethnic identity, and a characterization of individuals’ occupations, communities’ connections, or organization’s purpose.